standard/eslint-config-standard-jsx/README.md

 It doesn't assume that you're using React, so other virtual DOM libraries like `virtual-dom` and `deku` are supported.

-Even thought this config is JSX only (no React), it makes use of [`eslint-plugin-react`](https://npmjs.com/package/eslint-plugin-react) for its generic JSX rules.
+Even though this config is JSX only (no React), it makes use of [`eslint-plugin-react`](https://npmjs.com/package/eslint-plugin-react) for its generic JSX rules.